 Industry research like AMI’s Hiring and Firing Insights Report will clue you into the factors most businesses take into account when deciding whether to contract work out to agencies like yours.

-When you’ve learned everything you can about your prospects, you can mold your marketing campaign — its messaging, traffic channels, etc. — to best suit their preferences.
+When you’ve learned everything you can about your target prospects, you can mold your lead generation marketing campaign — its messaging, traffic channels, etc. — to best suit their preferences.

 2. Set campaign goals

 Every successful marketing campaign starts with goals — specific ones.
 “To generate the most leads possible” isn’t a goal.
 Use past performances as a benchmark to come up with a specific number of visits, leads, conversion rate, etc. that you’ll want to hit in a particular timetable.